What does a waiver of citation mean?

 Answer:

-A waiver of citation gives up the right to be served by a process server.
-A renunciation is a relinquishment or foregoing of something.
-When appointing a personal representative, sometimes it is requested that the requirement for them to post a bond is waived.
-An executor has a fiduciary duty to carry out the instructions in the will and carry out the testator's wishes to the extent that is possible.
+A waiver of citation allows a person to give up their right to be served by a process server.
+It is a formal agreement where they renounce the requirement to receive legal notice.
+Additionally, when appointing a personal representative, a waiver may be requested to forgo the need for them to post a bond.
+An executor has a fiduciary duty to follow the instructions in the will and fulfill the testator's wishes as much as possible.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.